 In the end, does Shlomo Avineri think there is a connection between the Middle East and the events that formed the basis of the "Arab Spring"?

-What variables explain the existence or absence of a liberal democracy for him?
+What variables explain the existence or absence of a liberal democracy in his view?

 What is the research paradigm used by Avineri?